-The executive committee of Wynn’s board believes Okada has not been acting in the best interests of the company and its shareholders, according to a regulatory filing (WYNN) today.
+The executive committee of Wynn’s board believes Okada has not been acting in the best interests of the company and its shareholders, according to a regulatory filing (WYNN:US) today.
 The Las Vegas-based resort and casino operator has been locked in legal disputes with Okada since January 2012, according to the filing.

 Wynn Resorts directors, with the exception of Okada, voted last February to declare him “unsuitable” after a year-long company probe concluded he gave cash and gifts totaling $110,000 to foreign gaming regulators, the filing said.
 The company seized Okada’s 24.5 million shares at a 30 percent discount to market value.